-NHS England has agreed to work with us to seek to develop a national plan for stroke to build on the successes of the National Stroke Strategy.
+NHS England has agreed to work with us to develop a national plan for stroke to build on the successes of the National Stroke Strategy.

 We’re absolutely delighted with this news which is a direct result of all of our hard work campaigning for A New Era for Stroke.
 And we couldn’t have done it without you and our partners.